 I was instantly drawn to Kelly’s story and, as Gail mentioned, her incredible bravery.
 While I was blown away by Kelly’s writing style in “It Will Look Like a Sunset,” I was especially pleased to learn in her note to me that she wanted an agent who was interested in her truth-telling over the long haul.
 When I began working with Kelly, my great hope for Goodbye, Sweet Girl was that it would inspire dialogue within families, between friends, and in communities about domestic violence.
 At the agency, I’ve seen firsthand the power of books (especially memoir) to facilitate difficult conversations.
 For example, both Tuesdays with Morrie by Mitch Albom and The Last Lecture by Randy Pausch inspired robust discussion about terminal illness.
 The act of recommending or giving a book to someone on a tough and personal topic can swing open an otherwise locked door of dialogue.

 Read more in SLICE, Issue 23: Flight, available in September.

 - * * * * *

-- Bre Power Eaton is an MFA grad from Antioch University of Los Angeles at work on a memoir about how marriage survives war.
+- Bre Power Eaton is an MFA grad from Antioch University of Los Angeles at work on a memoir about how marriage survives war and is currently seeking representation.
 Her interviews, features, and essays have appeared in Slice, Full Grown People, Newport Life, Mercury, TravelMag, and elsewhere.
 She is currently living in South Korea with her husband and curious toddler.